Get a property report and suburb profile for any property in Campbelltown

 Campbelltown rental market trends

-The rental market in Campbelltown has experienced moderate growth, with house rents increasing 5.8% over the past year to $550 per week, while unit rents have seen a more significant rise of 13.0% to $520 per week.
-This growth reflects the suburb's appeal, driven by its affordability and ongoing development, making it an attractive option for both renters and investors.
+The rental market in Campbelltown has experienced steady growth, with house rents increasing 7.5% over the past year to $570 per week, while unit rents have risen 10.6% to $520 per week.
+With its strategic location and ongoing development, Campbelltown continues to attract renters and investors seeking affordable options with promising returns.

 Suburbs near Campbelltown